mvorwieger/Population-Growth-Simmulation/README.md

 ## Problems
 1. [ ] I haven't found a right configuration yet in which the population does go distinct after a while.
 It always seems to grow no matter what.
-    + one possible Solution I implemented was to generate the maximum amount of children a Human can get from 0 ..
+    + One possible Solution I implemented was to generate the maximum amount of children a Human can get from 0 ..
 4. this way Populations seemed to no longer life on forever with this Configuration:
         ```js
           runSimulation({
               population: 100,